 The summer school will consist of lectures from internationally renowned experts as well as group work, including meetings and exchanges with experts at some of Moscow’s research centers.

-The planned topics for lectures include the informal labor market, informal entrepreneurial activity, corruption in transition societies, as well as social networks and informal political action.
+The topics for lectures included the informal labor market, informal entrepreneurial activity, corruption in transition societies, as well as social networks and informal political action.

-The school will provide an introduction to methods on how to research informal institutions (e.g., ethnographic methods to study social capital).
-The students will be divided into small groups, supervised by a tutor, that will focus on one particular topic such as “corruption” or “informal political action.”
-Groups will work with Russian experts on their chosen topics.
+The school provided an introduction to methods on how to research informal institutions (e.g., ethnographic methods to study social capital).
+The students were divided into small groups, supervised by a tutor, that will focus on one particular topic such as “corruption” or “informal political action.”
+Groups worked with Russian experts on their chosen topics.

-The organizers will fund participation fees, accommodations (double rooms in a student guesthouse), and meals.
-Students must cover their own travel expenses, however.
+The organizers funded participation fees, accommodations (double rooms in a student guesthouse), and meals.
+Students covered their own travel expenses.